-The right of establishment and freedom to provide tourist services establishment and the freedom to provide services.
+The right of establishment and freedom to provide tourist services

 These two rights, which are guaranteed by the EEC Treaty, are important to an international activity such as tourism.
 The principle of regarding other Community citizens as on the same footing as those of the host country is generally recognized.
-But the existence of varying national rules on the conditions of accents to a tourist profession may form a barrier to freedom of
+But the existence of varying national rules on the conditions of assents to a tourist profession may form a barrier to freedom of establishment and the freedom to provide services.